Beyond Distributions: Geometric Action Control for Continuous Reinforcement Learning: Conclusion

 \section{Conclusion}

 This work demonstrates that effective continuous control does not require complex probability distributions.
-GAC achieves competitive or superior performance across diverse benchmarks using a single geometric operation: $\mathbf{a} = r \cdot \text{normalize}(w(\kappa) \cdot \boldsymbol{\mu} + (1-w(\kappa)) \cdot \boldsymbol{\xi})$.
-By replacing distributional modeling with direct geometric mixing, we reduce parameter count by nearly 50\% and improve performance, achieving a 37.6\% improvement over SAC on Ant-v4 and the best results on 4 out of 6 MuJoCo benchmark tasks.
+GAC achieves competitive or superior performance across diverse benchmarks using geometric operations on the unit sphere: $\mathbf{a} = r \cdot \text{normalize}(w(\kappa) \cdot \boldsymbol{\mu} + (1-w(\kappa)) \cdot \boldsymbol{\xi})$.
+By replacing distributional modeling with direct geometric mixing, we reduce parameter count by 50\% while improving performance, achieving 37.6\% gains over SAC on Ant-v4 and 112\% on quadruped-run, with competitive or best results on 9 out of 12 tasks across MuJoCo and DMControl benchmarks.

 The success of GAC validates a broader principle: respecting the geometric structure of action spaces can be more effective than sophisticated probabilistic machinery.
-The consistent performance with a fixed radius $r=2.5$ across diverse tasks suggests that learning correct action \textit{directions} is often the primary challenge, while magnitude can be addressed with simple task-specific constants.
+Our fixed-radius design ($r=2.5$) works well across symmetric locomotion tasks by learning correct action \textit{directions}, while the learnable per-dimension scaling variant (Eq.~\ref{eq:gac_scale}) provides additional flexibility for asymmetric scenarios, demonstrating GAC's adaptability across diverse control challenges.

 Our method eliminates the computational burden of density calculations, Bessel functions, and rejection sampling, while avoiding the gradient pathologies of $\tanh$-squashed Gaussians.
 The learnable concentration parameter $\kappa$ provides adaptive exploration without explicit entropy computation, demonstrating that exploration-exploitation balance can emerge from geometric structure rather than information-theoretic regularization.